Diamondbacks score 3 in 8th to rally past Rockies, 5-3

 TRAINER’S ROOM

-Rockies: Wolters came up limping after trying to throw out Jarrod Dyson at second base on a steal attempt in the eighth.
-Wolters’ throw sailed into center field for an error.
+Rockies: Wolters came up limping with a twisted ankle after trying to throw out Jarrod Dyson at second base on a steal attempt in the eighth.
+Wolters’ throw sailed into center field for an error, his first of the season.

 UP NEXT